ghuh/safealarm/README.md

 go test
 ```

-Since so much of this program is based on waiting for things to happend, the unit tests take some time to run.
+Since so much of this program is based on waiting for things to happened, the unit tests take some time to run.

 ## Build